Arnold Bennett

 Many of Bennett's novels and short stories are set in a fictionalised version of the Staffordshire Potteries, which he called The Five Towns.
-He strongly believed that literature should be accessible to ordinary people, and he deplored literary cliques and élites.
+He strongly believed that literature should be accessible to ordinary people and he deplored literary cliques and élites.
 His books appealed to a wide public and sold in large numbers.
 For this reason, and for his adherence to realism, writers and supporters of the modernist school, notably Virginia Woolf, belittled him, and his fiction became neglected after his death.
-During his lifetime his journalistic "self-help" books sold in substantial numbers, and he was also a playwright; he did less well in the theatre than with novels, but achieved two considerable successes with Milestones (1912) and The Great Adventure (1913).
+During his lifetime his journalistic "self-help" books sold in substantial numbers, and he was also a playwright; he did less well in the theatre than with novels but achieved two considerable successes with Milestones (1912) and The Great Adventure (1913).

-Studies by Margaret Drabble (1974), John Carey (1992) and others have led to a re-evaluation of Bennett's work.
-His finest novels, including Anna of the Five Towns (1902), The Old Wives' Tale (1908), Clayhanger (1910) and Riceyman Steps (1923), are now widely recognised as major works.
+Studies by Margaret Drabble (1974), John Carey (1992), and others have led to a re-evaluation of Bennett's work.
+The finest of his novels, including Anna of the Five Towns (1902), The Old Wives' Tale (1908), Clayhanger (1910) and Riceyman Steps (1923), are now widely recognised as major works.